cuboulder-MSD/digColl_earlyPhotographyAsia/README.md

-# Rare and Distinctive Collections Moving Image Film and Video
+# Early Photography of Asia

 ## Description
-This collection provides access to individual moving image film and video material from diverse Rare and Distinctive Collections.
+This collection provides access to photographs of Asia before World War II and come from diverse Rare and Distinctive Collections.

-Permanent address to digital collection: [https://doi.org/10.25810/80m2-fz48](https://doi.org/10.25810/80m2-fz48).<br /> Please use the same link when sharing or citing the collection.
+Permanent address to digital collection: [.<br /> Please use the same link when sharing or citing the collection.

 ## Metadata

 ### Collection Name
-Name of the collection: Rare and Distinctive Collections Moving Image Film and Video
+Name of the collection: Early Photography of Asia

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.